joed7/Creational-design-patterns/singleton.md

 Singleton design pattern allows instantiation of a class to one object.
 It is useful in the scenarios where one object is needed to coordinate actions across the system.

 For the singleton class, the constructor is made private so direct instantiation is not possible.
 We make the class instance a static instance member and acess it via a static `getInstance` method.
 To handle the multithreading scenario, we add the synchronization block.
-In the example shown below, the instance is initialized lazily.

 ```